wansen96/StyleTransfer/README.md

 One content image and one style image.

 ### CycleGAN/dataset
+- Picasso: Pablo Picasso’s artworks from Wikiart
+- Landscape: Landscape from Flickr
+- Ironman Sketch from Google
+- Ironman Comics from Google
 ## How To Start(Demo)
 ### Neural style transfer
 Before running ```demo_NeuralStyleTransfer.ipynb```, check the following: